cms-DQM/dials/docs/DEPLOYMENT.md

 # Deployment

 DIALS service components and Redis are currently deployed in [CERN's Openshift PaaS](https://paas.cern.ch/topology/all-namespaces?view=graph), which is based on Kubernetes.
-PostgreSQL on the other hand is deploy in [CERN DB on demand](https://dbod.web.cern.ch/).
-The base docker containers for [backend](registry.cern.ch/cms-dqmdc/dials-backend-base) and [frontend](registry.cern.ch/cms-dqmdc/dials-frontend) are currently hosted in Docker Hub and are imported to Openshift via an `ImageStream`.
+PostgreSQL on the other hand is deployed in [CERN DB on demand](https://dbod.web.cern.ch/).
+The base docker containers for [etl](registry.cern.ch/cms-dqmdc/dials-etl), [backend](registry.cern.ch/cms-dqmdc/dials-backend) and [frontend](registry.cern.ch/cms-dqmdc/dials-frontend) are currently stored in [CERN's Harbor registry](https://registry.cern.ch) and are imported in Openshift via an `ImageStream`.

 ## Setting up the service account (SA)